Table of Contents

 fn flush(target: OutputTarget): Output -> Result<Unit, IoError>

-Flushes the selected output target.
+Flushes buffered output for target.

 fn is_tty(): Output -> bool